 (n) A sues B for negligence in providing him with a carriage for hire not reasonably fit for use, whereby A was injured.
 The fact that B's attention was drawn on other occasions to the defect of that particular carriage is relevant.

-The fact that B was habitually negligent about the carriages which he let to hire is irrelevant intent to murder them is irrelevant.
+The fact that B was habitually negligent about the carriages which he let to hire is irrelevant

 (o) A is tried for the murder of B by intentionally shooting him dead.